Pesticide Applicator and Dispenser Training Courses

 You will study insecticide use for controlling mosquito and biting fly larvae and adults.

-The course focuses on the use of fumigants by farmers and elevator employees.
+The course focuses on the use of fumigants by farmers.
 Farmers will learn how to use fumigants to control insects in grain stored on their farms and to control ground squirrels on their farms.
-Elevator employees will learn how to use fumigants to control insects in grain stored in the elevator where they work.

 You will learn how to use pesticides for controlling nuisance pests in public national, provincial and regional parks including nuisance insects, rodents and weeds.
 This course is not intended for pest control in urban park locations (e.g. city parks).